scroll for more

 Coming up with the perfect name for your new LLC is an important step.
 You’ll need to choose a name that represents your company and describes what you do, and you’ll also have to make sure it isn’t already in use by checking your state’s business database.

-Your LLC’s registered agent (which can be an individual or a professional service) is responsible for receiving important document deliveries from the state — like service of process, annual report reminders, etc. — and forwarding them to you.
+Your LLC’s registered agent (For more information, please see our what is a registered agent page) (which can be an individual or a professional service) is responsible for receiving important document deliveries from the state — like service of process or annual report reminders — and forwarding them to you.
 The registered agent ensures that the state always has a reliable point of contact for your business.

 The form used to create an LLC is usually called the Articles of Organization, although the name can vary (some states call it the Certificate of Formation or something similar).
 You’ll need to provide the state with some basic information about your business and its owners.
 In exchange, the state will formally create your LLC.

 The Employer Identification Number (EIN) is a federal tax ID number that essentially functions as a Social Security number for a business.
-The EIN allows your business to hire employees, pay taxes, apply for bank loans, and more.
-You can easily obtain an EIN from the Internal Revenue Service free of charge.
+The What is an EIN allows your business to hire employees, pay taxes, apply for bank loans, and more.
+You can obtain an EIN from the Internal Revenue Service free of charge.

-Most states don’t require operating agreements but every LLC should have one regardless.
+Most states don’t require operating agreements, but every LLC should have one regardless.
 This is an internal document that outlines several key operational aspects of your LLC.
 The value of the operating agreement is how it can help prevent ownership disputes down the line by clearly explaining how the LLC will be run.

-You will need a business bank account for your LLC, and you’ll probably want a business credit card for work-related expenses as well.
+You’ll need a business bank account for your LLC, and you’ll probably want a business credit card for work-related expenses, as well.
 It’s also a good idea to use accounting software like QuickBooks or even hire an accountant to handle your bookkeeping for you.

 Depending on your state, you may need a general business license to operate your LLC in compliance with state requirements.
 Other than having your driver’s license, there aren’t any widely applicable industry-specific licenses or permits for rideshare drivers, but that doesn’t mean you won’t need any.
 Don’t forget to check with your state to see if there are franchise or privilege taxes assessed on LLCs, and also see if your municipal and/or county government entities have any further licensing requirements.

-Again, these requirements can vary by state, but most states require some sort of regular report to ensure that your LLC’s info is up-to-date in the state’s business database.
-Some states require reports each year, while others only require them biannually or not at all.
+Again, these requirements can vary by state, but most states require some sort of regular report to ensure that your LLC’s info is up to date in the state’s business database.
+Some states require annual reports (each year), while others only require them biennially or not at all.
 No matter what your state requires, you’ll need to stay on top of it to keep your LLC in good standing.

 The Rideshare Guy’s website is stuffed with valuable information for Uber and Lyft drivers, but our favorite part might be the resources section.
 Here, you’ll find information about insurance issues, maximizing your rideshare profits, background checks, legal representation for accidents, taxes, tools and analytics, and more.

 Not to be confused with The Rideshare Guy, The Rideshare Guru has a wide variety of resources and tools for Uber and Lyft drivers.
-This site has advice about the gig economy, insurance, taxation, vehicles, apps, dashcams, and more.
+This site has advice about the gig economy, insurance, taxation, vehicles, apps, dash cams, and more.
 They also have a broad selection of articles and videos on topics that affect every rideshare driver’s bottom line.

 Gridwise is an app that runs in tandem with your Uber or Lyft app and helps you streamline your rideshare business.
 Gridwise automatically keeps track of your mileage, helps you analyze your earnings, compares your earnings per mile or per hour with other drivers in your area, helps you pick the right time to make airport runs, and more.